\\\ Recycle Dog Walking Gear

 Where would dog and country walkers be without our beloved wellies?
 Winter is a time that all country dwellers and dog walkers reach for their wellies due to the mud and saturated wet ground experienced up and down the UK.

-Wellies – the shortened name for wellington boots – in the US referred to rubber boots or galoshes – underwent a revival during the 1980’s when manufacturers started using brightly coloured rubber as well as the famed garden green and black styles that had presided for decades.
+Wellies – the shortened name for wellington boots – in the US referred to as rubber boots or galoshes – underwent a revival during the 1980s when manufacturers started using brightly coloured rubber as well as the famed garden green and black styles that had presided for decades.
 The rubber fabric being used underwent new manufacturing and styling techniques bringing a whole fresh look and appeal to new generations of wellie boot wearers.

 Made generally from different thicknesses of rubber and rubber compounds, with differing finishing techniques applied and moulded foot shape, the wellie has become in a very short space of time a new fashion disposable item with fresh colour palettes and design finishes appearing every fashion season.

 Further developments included handcrafting, waterproofing, matt, and shiny finishes, linings with a selection of soft fabrics, elastic side gussets for better fit, tread patterns providing the wellington boot consumer even more choice and price range.

 However, the wellington boot these days is not particularly environmentally friendly made of numerous compounds, where recycling becomes “challenging”.

 1. How do you dispose of damaged wellies?

 Local Recycle Bins – You want to put them in your local recycling bin – check with Recycle Now for the nearest location and advice.

-Covid-19 has restricted donations, including when charity shops may be open, so call them and check they can take your donations and if they require you to pack them in any special way.
+Covid-19 has restricted how donations are made, including when charity shops may be open, so call them and check they can take your donations and if they require you to pack them in any special way.
 Charities may have restrictions on selling children’s wellington boots, so do ring in advance.

 Larger retail companies have recycling targets and sustainability issues to comply with legally, so retail businesses should be offering their customers the opportunity to re-cycle their wellies.
-Sadly, only two companies have policies in place.
+Sadly, on our last check, only two companies have policies in place.